 Table of Contents

-FIFA World Cup 2026 Broadcasting Rights In India — Why There Is Still No Broadcaster
+FIFA World Cup 2026 Broadcasting Rights In India — Zee Entertainment Secures Late Deal

-For context, Viacom18 paid approximately $60 million for the 2022 Qatar World Cup rights and distributed the tournament across Sports18 and JioCinema.
-That investment generated over ₹300 crore in advertising revenue across more than 50 brand partnerships, and the Argentina vs France final alone drew 32 million digital viewers from India on JioCinema — a record for digital viewership of a global sports event in the country.
-Despite those numbers, the current pricing has not found a taker.
+For context, Viacom18 paid approximately $60 million for the 2022 Qatar World Cup rights and generated over ₹300 crore in advertising revenue across more than 50 brand partnerships.
+The Argentina vs France final alone drew 32 million digital viewers from India on JioCinema.
+Despite those numbers, no broadcaster stepped forward at FIFA’s initial pricing.

 FIFA World Cup 2026 TV Channels And Broadcasters — Complete Country-By-Country List